CsIPongor/A3-DC-Manual/Manual.md

 ## <ins>Colocalization analysis</ins>

 ### <ins>Loading workflows and their usage</ins>

 Main functions of the software are grouped into workflows.
+Users can create new workflows, save them so settings can be used to analye multiple datasets bz loading them.
+After starting A3-DC a new workflow can be started using the "New Workflow" button in the "File" menu (**File->New Workflow**).
+For now we will run a colocalization analysis using tiff files so please select the workflow called "Colocaize_Tiff" (see below).

 The left section of the GUI is dedicated to set workflow settings.
 Each step in the workflow has a dedicated drop-down box that can be opened and closed (see below).

 ![using a color picker](./Images/2.1_Colocalization_open.gif)